-Shorth dark hair strewn with silver strands.
+Shorth dark hair sprinkled with silver strands.
 Mellow brown eyes.
-Honest and caring.
-An open mirror straight to the depths of his soul.
+Honest and caring – a mirror showing the depths of his soul.
 No wedding ring on his finger.
 The first two things she observes in one look at a man: eye colour and wedding ring, or the absence of one.

 The olive green tweed he wears highlights the brown of the eyes.
 It also pegs him as a teacher, maybe.
 His soft accent places him somewhere around central Transylvania.